 - A custom list

-- Members on the mailing list (if your mailing list is enabled)
+- Members on the announcement list (if enabled)

 - Pending members